3dperceptionlab/unrealrox/docs/source/_site/getting_started/quickstart.rst

 1. **Software**:

 	1.1 **Unreal Engine 4.18**.
-This tutorial was done with Unreal Engine 4.18.
+This tutorial was done with Unreal Engine (UE) 4.18.
 We cannot guarantee UnrealROX work properly with other UE versions.

 	2.1 **Visual Studio**.
 In order to compile UnrealROX you will need Visual Studio.
 We recommend to launch Unreal Engine from Visual Studio selecting *robotrix* as starting point (important to avoid compiling the entire engine) and compiling the project in *Development editor* mode for a better performance.